atmajs/IncludeJS/README.md

 - Production: finally, build the application into single html, js and css @see the [Atma.Toolkit](https://github.com/atmajs/Atma.Toolkit)
 - Inline Dependency Declaration

-	_No external files, as package.json or config.js_
+	_No external files, such as package.json or config.js_

 - Load any javascript
 - No prerequests for module declaration.
 But supports also `CommonJS` and `include.exports`